 A detailed analysis of each alternative protein application area using fungi was carried out through a literature review.
 Technological development at each stage of the value chain for each application area was analyzed and various technologies were compared based on qualitative data available in the scientific literature.
 The analysis was further validated by interviewing industry experts including academicians, entrepreneurs, and companies working on fermentation technologies and fungal applications in the alternative protein sector, both in India and outside India.
 Recommendations across domains including academic research, industry development, policy, and investment for accelerating the development of the alternative protein application of fungi have been made based on gaps identified by literature review, roundtable discussion with an expert panel, and challenges highlighted by industry experts.
 The results of this assessment are collated in the form of an ‘opportunities dashboard’ that can be found in an airtable as you scroll down this webpage.

 The report, ‘Technological Review of Fungi for Alternative Protein Applications’, provides an in-depth analysis of the technological development for each application area, an overview of market developments, the regulatory landscape for fungi-derived food products in India, and the talent maturity in India for creating fungi-derived and fungi-enabled alternative protein products.

 The opportunities dashboard below is a compilation of relevant interventions corresponding to the challenges in alternative protein applications of fungi.
 The interventions have been classified based on the application area, the step of the value chain, and the technology domain with an indication of the extent of impact and ease of implementation.

-If you would like to contribute to building the fungi enabled alternative protein sector and let us know which intervention interests you the most or if you would like to know more about this space, please write to us at email@example.com with the words “Alternative protein applications of Fungi ” in the subject line.
+If you would like to contribute to building the fungi enabled alternative protein sector and let us know which intervention interests you the most or if you would like to know more about this space, please write to us at firstname.lastname@example.org with “Alternative protein applications of Fungi” in the subject line.